TylerWasniowski/team-violet/README.md

 in the directory with build.xml, this will not run the checkstyle script.

 ### Building with checkstyle ###
-If you wish to run checkstyle after building the project you can configure the bash script build, which is found in the violet-0.16c directory.
+If you wish to run checkstyle after building the project you can configure the bash script 'build', which is found in the violet-0.16c directory.

 Simply modify the following line of the script to the location of your checkstyle.